Who are we?

 All payments must be made online through the Ninja Challenge League website before the start of an event.

-The Ninja Challenge League Finals & Australian Ninja Open 2024 will be held at Geelong Ninjas in Geelong, Victoria on Saturday, October 5, and Sunday, October 6.
+The Ninja Challenge League Finals & Australian Ninja Open 2025 will be held for the Teens, Adult Males, Adult Females and Masters divisions at Geelong Ninjas on Saturday, October 4, and Sunday, October 5.

 What sort of prize support is there?

-Each qualifier will have prizes for the top competitors from our major sponsor OZIGRIP.
+Each qualifier will have prizes for the top competitors from our major sponsor GOODMAN GRIPS.

-The top men, women, young adults and masters at the Finals will receive special prizes from OZIGRIP.
+The top athletes in all divisions at the Finals will receive special prizes from our Finals sponsors.

-In addition, the top adult and youth competitors at the NCL Finals 2024 will also qualify for the World Ninja League World Championship in the United States in mid-2025 and have the opportunity to compete with the top ninjas from America and around the world.
+In addition, the top adult and youth competitors at the NCL Finals 2025 will also qualify for the World Ninja League World Championship in the United States in mid-2026 and have the opportunity to compete with the top ninjas from America and around the world.

 How do you sign up?